Updated 2026medium-breed guide

 Medium dogs can handle standard-sized training treats.
 Keep them small (under 5 calories) so you can use many per session without weight gain.

-The Basset Hound at 40-65 lbs sits in the versatile medium range, which gives you the widest selection of dog training treats to choose from.
-The key is matching the product to your specific dog's build -- a muscular, compact Basset Hound has different needs than a leaner one, even at the same weight.
+The Basset Hound at 40-65 lbs sits in the versatile medium range, which gives you the widest selection.
+The key is matching to your specific dog's build -- a muscular, stocky Basset Hound has different needs than a leaner one, even at the same weight.
+When in doubt, I size up rather than down.

 Matching Dog Training Treats to Your Basset Hound's Low-Energy Lifestyle